Burhanahmedkhan/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Tidy Data Set

-The first variable subject denotes the subject number that performed an activity.
+The first variable subject is the subject number that performed an activity.
 In total there are 30 subjects.
 The second variable activity denotes the activity performed by the subject.
-There are six activites:
+There are six activites: Walking, Walking upstairs, Walking downstairs, Sitting, Standing, Laying.
-WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
 A total of 79 features were selected from the original data only the estimated mean and standard deviations.